ngwattcos/pythonxyc/README.md

 # Translation Overview

 There are two steps in translation: AST transformation and the translation itself.
+AST transformation wrangles the AST on some cases.
+Translation writes the AST to a buffer, which can the be written to a file as the compiled output.

+Transformation is necessary to convert certain commands and expressions into a JavaScript-friendly format.
+Here are some examples:
+* `print([exp])` should transform into `console.log([exp])`
+* `for i in range(4): ...@end` should transform to `for (let i = 0; i < 4; i++) {...}`

+### Command Transformations
+Most commands are transformed simply at the top-level that they are detected.
+This is because few commands recursively need this level of transformation.
+The exception is `for` loops, which can can occur anywhere in any body of a program (`while` loops don't need to be transformed).

-### List of Transformations
+### Expression Transformations
+Expression are recursively transformed at every level of translation.
+This is because expressions can be recursive.